mongodb-developer/status-page-blazor-server-app/tutorial/tutorial_status_page_part1.md

 ![Hello World page from the template](images/hello_world.png)

-## Set up the UI for the Status Page
+## Set up the UI for the status page

-If you have successfully started and seen the `Hello, world!` template example you're ready to start into creating the actual status page.
+If you have successfully started and seen the `Hello, world!` template example, you're ready to start creating the actual status page.

-Let's first create a simple yet information packed page that will later on hold all we need on one single page.
+Let's first create a simple yet information-packed page that will later on hold all we need on one single page.

 Since this tutorial focuses on the backend side of things, we will not spend too much time with the UI.
 In fact, the template already provides something similar to what we are looking for and you can use it as a reference if your HTML is as rusty as mine!